 Our motivating example is the mortgage market, although our most general model is abstract and could easily apply to other settings.
-In the context of home ownership, as noted by Sinai and Souleles [2005], purchasing a house hedges a homeowner against changes in future rents.
+In the context of home ownership, as noted by Sinai and Souleles (2005), purchasing a house hedges a homeowner against changes in future rents.
 Nevertheless, homeowners are exposed to both price and rent risks, and these could be hedged through the mortgage contract.
-Of course, as discussed by Case et al. [1995] and Shiller [2008], homeowners could also hedge these risks through other financial markets, although this almost never occurs in practice.
-This failure to hedge might be explained by limited access to such markets, or by the sophistication required to hedge in this manner.
-However, these arguments suggest that it would be profitable for a financial intermediary to provide hedging services, and mortgage lenders appear to be ideally situated to do this as part of mortgage contracts.
-Campbell et al. [2018] propose that mortgages that provide optional payment reductions during recessions increase financial stability.
-Mortgages that have a more equity-like claim on house value have been proposed (see, for example, Caplin et al. [2007]).
+Of course, as discussed by Case et al. (1995) and Shiller (2008), homeowners could also hedge these risks through other financial markets, although this almost never occurs in practice.
+This failure to hedge might be explained by limited access to these markets or by the sophistication required to hedge in this manner.
+However, these arguments suggest that it would be profitable for a financial intermediary to provide hedging services.
+Mortgage lenders appear to be ideally situated to do this as part of their mortgage contracts.

+Mortgages that have a more equity-like claim on house value have been proposed (see, for example, Caplin et al. (2007)).
 Some of these early proposals made mortgage payments contingent on the sale price of the house, which clearly induces moral hazard for the borrower.
 More recent studies have pointed out that conditioning mortgage payments on an index of house prices avoids this problem.
-Piskorski and Tchistyi [2017] develop an equilibrium model of housing and mortgage markets and show that under many circumstances, the optimal mortgage design hedges the borrower against house price risk.
-Greenwald et al. [2018] provides a quantitative analysis of the general equilibrium effects of house priced indexed mortgage and show that using a local house price index improves financial stability.
-Proposals for mortgage reform after the recent financial crisis (e.g. Mian and Sufi [2015]) have advocated this approach.
-Although rare, shared appreciation mortgages are legal in the United States and used, for example, by Stanford University faculty who borrow from Stanford to purchase a house.4 We develop a stylized model of mortgage borrowing, building on Hart and Moore [1998], and show that the conditions of our general theorem apply in this model and thus can explain the lack of prevalence of shared appreciation mortgages by appealing to asymmetric information over the quality of house price indices.
+Relatedly, Campbell et al. (2018) propose that mortgages that provide optional payment reductions during recessions increase financial stability.
+Piskorski and Tchistyi (2017) develop an equilibrium model of housing and mortgage markets.
+They show that under many circumstances, the optimal mortgage design hedges the borrower against house price risk.
+Greenwald et al. (2018) provides a quantitative analysis of the general equilibrium effects of house-price-indexed mortgages and show that using a local house price index improves financial stability.
+Proposals for mortgage reform after the recent financial crisis (e.g., Mian and Sufi (2015)) have advocated this approach.
+Although rare, shared appreciation mortgages are legal in the United States and used, for example, by Stanford University faculty who borrow from Stanford to purchase a house.
+We develop a stylized model of mortgage borrowing and show that the conditions of our general theorem apply in this model and thus can explain the lack of prevalence of shared appreciation mortgages by appealing to asymmetric information over the quality of house price indices.

-We begin in section §2 by using the example given above to illustrate the two key assumptions required for non-contingent contracts to be an equilibrium.
-Next, in section §3, we discuss a more complicated example, focused on mortgages, and show how these key assumptions must be adapted in a setting in which default is possible.
-We then being describing our general model, discussing the market for loans, the asymmetric information problem, and the equilibrium concept in section §4.
-In section §5, we discuss the zero-profit condition that arises from competition in our model, and characterize the "best" equilibria, which features contingent contracts.
-In section §6, we discuss our most general results, which describe assumptions under which risk-sharing fails and non-contingent contracts arise in equilibrium.
-In section §7, we describe a number of variations and extensions to our basic framework.
-We conclude in section §8.
+The rest of this paper is structured as follows.
+We begin in section §I by using the numerical example given above to illustrate the two key assumptions required for non-contingent contracts to be an equilibrium.
+Next, in section §II, we discuss a more complicated example which is focused on mortgages, and we show how these key assumptions must be adapted in a setting in which default is possible.
+We then begin to describe our general model, discussing the market for loans, the asymmetric information problem, and the equilibrium concept in section §III.
+In section §IV, we discuss the zero-profit condition that arises from competition in our model and characterize the "best" equilibria, which features contingent contracts.
+In section §V, we discuss our most general results, which describe assumptions under which risk-sharing fails and non-contingent contracts arise in equilibrium.
+In section §VI, we describe a number of variations and extensions to our basic framework.
+We conclude the paper in section §VII.